-Notwithstanding the importance of both equity and discrepancy theories, as theoretical frameworks, and their success in generating interesting predictions concerning fairness in pay, their predictions remain on the quantitative and correlational level.
-For example, equity theory will predicts that in the case of one employer and two employee, the pay satisfaction of each employee is positively correlated with their input/output relative to the input/output of the other employee, while discrepancy theory will predict that the employees pay satisfaction will be positively correlated with the discrepancy between their pay and their aspired pay.
-In the present paper, we go one step further, by proposing a normative formal model which yields quantitative predictions which enable to answer the question: what is the pay which an employee and her employer perceive as being fair.
+Notwithstanding the importance of both equity and discrepancy theories as theoretical frameworks, and their success in generating interesting predictions concerning pay fairness, their predictions remain on the quantitative and correlational level.
+For example, equity theory will predict that an employee pay satisfaction will be positively correlated her perceived personal input/output ratio, and with his or her perceived input/output ratio, relative to the perceived input/output ratio of other players.
+For the same situation, discrepancy theory will predict that the employee's pay satisfaction will be positively correlated with the discrepancy between his or her actual pay and aspired pay.
+For the case of one employer and one employee the present paper goes one step further, by proposing a normative formal model for predicting the exact amount of pay, out of a net profit, which would guarantee that both parties perceive it as fair.

-The rest of the paper is organized as follows: In section 2 I describe the model and use it to derive a quantitative prediction of fair pay in a simple dyadic employer-employee situation.
-Section 3 tests the model's prediction using previous data on perception of salary farness (section 3.1), new field data on actual salaries in developed and developing countries (section 3.2), experimental data on ultimatum bargaining reported in two large-scale, cross-cultural studies (section 3.3), and from a new experiment on ultimatum bargaining with varying recipients' punishment power.
+The rest of the paper is organized as follows: In section 2 I describe the model and utilize it to derive quantitative predictions of what constitutes a fair pay in a simple dyadic employer-employee situation.
+In section 3 I test the model's predictions using previous field data on perception of salary farness (section 3.1), new field data on actual salaries in twenty developed and developing countries (section 3.2), experimental data on ultimatum bargaining reported in two large-scale, cross-cultural studies (section 3.3), and a new experiment on ultimatum bargaining with varying recipients' punishment power.
 Section 4 concludes.